flyingark/shock_wiki_2018/README.md

 The project path is `arkzhang@epico.si.umich.edu:~/shock_wiki_2018`.
 Unless otherwise specified, the files are under this directory.

 ## Identify Shock
 The raw data of shock is from Ruihan's code.
+Ruihan has provided [a fairly detailed explanation](https://github.com/dlwrh/wiki-shock-analysis), so I just briefly summarize what to do for replication.
 To identify the shock,
   1. Process the monthly level trends with `read_trends.py`.
   2. Process the output from 1 with `identify_shock_trends.R`.
   3. Step 2 identifies the month in which the shock takes place.
 Rerun Ruihan's code to fetch the shock data at the daily level.